uscensusbureau/BEACON/README.md

 Underlying BEACON is a dictionary of text that occurs frequently in the cleaned training data.
 It consists of words, word combinations, and full-length/exact descriptions.
 These pieces of text serve as the model features.
 These features contain NAICS distributions and associated purity weights that measure how concentrated, or pure, the distribution is for each word or word combination.

-Information retrieval models look at how words, word combinations and entire descriptions are distributed across NAICS codes.
-Each type (word, word combination and entire description) has their relevant scores calculated by using their NAICS distribution and their purity rates.
+Information retrieval models look at how words, word combinations, and entire descriptions are distributed across NAICS codes.
+Each type (word, word combination, and entire description) has their relevant scores calculated by using their NAICS distribution and their purity weights.
 The individual scores are averaged, yielding relevance scores.
 These relevance scores range in value between 0 and 100.
 The scores reflect how confident BEACON is that the NAICS code is correct.

 ## Repository Contents